-I had a version of this breakfast pizza at the John Jay Homestead Farm Market in June.
-Yes, pizza at the farm market - how cool is that??
-So I tried to reproduce it at home, with pretty darn good results.
+I had a version of this breakfast pizza at PIzza Lucca, the mobile pizza truck at the John Jay Homestead Farm Market one summer.
+Pizza at the farm market - how cool is that?
+I tried to reproduce it at home, with pretty darn good results.

 Go ahead and prep the dough the day/night before, unless you're a bright-eyed and bushy-tailed morning person.